Facilitating a Classroom Discussion

 Engaging Students in Building Algorithms Offline

 Periodically, the curriculum will ask students to develop an algorithm for a task and then build it in Snap!.
 Other times, you may opt to focus on building an algorithm offline before students dive into coding it Snap!.
-Either way, working through the process outside of Snap! supports algorithmic thinking and collaboration and also helps to prepare students both for the pseudocode that appears on AP CSP Exam and for coding in other programming languages.
+Either way, working through the process outside of Snap! supports algorithmic thinking and collaboration and also helps to prepare students both for the language that appears on the AP CSP Exam and for coding in other programming languages.

-For example, in the Unit 2 Lab 4 page, Developing a Number Guessing Game, you may choose to explore the concept of a binary search algorithm and to develop an algorithm offline before even opening Snap!.
+, you may choose to explore the concept of a binary search algorithm and to develop an algorithm offline before even opening Snap!.
 Some teachers have used this approach: